classyacademy/help-center/docs/classy-live/reader-m2.md

 - Ensure it is turned on and charged.
 You can check this by pressing the button on the left-hand side.

 For more help, visit [Stripe's documentation for the Reader M2](https://docs.stripe.com/terminal/payments/setup-reader/stripe-m2)

+**Check that you're using the latest version of the mobile app**

+We’re always making the mobile app better, so using the latest version helps you avoid bugs and stay up to date.

+Here’s how to check your version:

+1. Open the app and go to **Events**
+2. Tap the **profile icon**
+3. Scroll past the **Log out** button to find your version number

+You should be using **version 0.6.2 or later**.